This post may contain affiliate links. Please read my disclosure.

 Instructions

-- Once ready to make cookies, preheat oven to 350°F. Line a baking sheet with parchment paper.
-Roll dough into 1 inch balls and pace each ball 2 inches apart on baking sheet.
+- Once ready to make the cookies, preheat oven to 350°F. Line a baking sheet with parchment paper.
+Scoop the dough in tablespoon-sized balls and place each ball 2 inches apart on baking sheet.

 - Bake for 10-12 minutes or until the tops begin to slightly crack.
-Allow to cool for 5 minutes before transferring to a cooling rack and allow to cool completely.
+Allow the cookies to cool for 5 minutes before transferring to a cooling rack.
+Sprinkle with some flaky sea salt if desired.

 Notes